G-Pereira/greenmobi-bms/README.md

-# VESC BMS - A BMS board compatible with the VESC project and BMS firmware
+# GreenMobi BMS - A BMS board compatible with the VESC BMS firmware

-The VESC BMS board system is under closed development at the time of this writing although the BMS firmware is publicly available so this project consists on a VESC compatible BMS board that runs VESC BMS firmware.
+The [VESC BMS board system is under closed development](https://vesc-project.com/node/311) at the time of this writing although the BMS firmware is publicly available so this project consists on a VESC compatible BMS board that is able to run VESC BMS firmware.

-This project is under development and the board is not yet ready and contributions are welcome.
-[KiCAD v6](https://www.kicad.org/) is being used for the board's design.
+This project is under development and the board is not yet ready.
+[KiCAD v6](https://www.kicad.org/) is being used for the board's design and contributions are welcome.

 [**Join us on discord**](https://discord.gg/AxKemSxhaV)